JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 1. In the `jsMain/kotlin` directory, create the `org.jetbrains.base64` package.
 2. Create the `Base64.kt` file in the new package.
-3. Provide a simple implementation of the `Base64Factory` object that delegates to the NodeJS `Buffer` API:
+3. Provide a simple implementation of the `Base64Factory` object that delegates to the `WindowOrWorkerGlobalScope.btoa()` API:

     ```kotlin
     package org.jetbrains.base64